EYBlockchain/starlight/WRITEUP.md

 ### Parse

-At this stage, to transform the `.zsol` file into an AST, we cheat a little.
+At this stage, to transform the `.zol` file into an AST, we cheat a little.
 We actually first use `solc` to compile it as if it were a normal `.sol` file, to get a normal solidity AST.
 However, `solc` would throw a hundred errors at us if we kept the special decorators like `secret` in there.

 So the parsing stage (unlike a 'normal' compiler) looks through the code line by line and identifies decorators.
 It removes those decorators, saving their place, to output a working `.sol` file.
 We can then use `solc compile` to get a nice, ready-made Solidity AST!
 [Here](doc/littleast.json)'s a (very abridged) version of what the AST for the above example looks like.